Cynthia Clawson: Concerts

 In 1986, Clawson was featured in Lou Rawls Parade of Stars, along with The Judds, New Edition, Bill Cosby, Charlton Heston, and Natalie Cole.
 In later years, she became closely associated with Bill and Gloria Gaither and frequently sang with them in their Gaither Homecoming recordings and concerts.
 She has sung in a variety of prestigious venues, including a concert at London's Wembley Stadium.

 In the early 1990s, she performed in a one-woman show, A Private Showing/A Public Confession, which was written for her.

 Cynthia has performed regularly as a guest artist for Conspirare, a Texas-based a capella choral ensemble with eight Grammy nominations, as well as with the Houston Chamber Choir.

 Evangelistic efforts

-In 1970, Clawson and the musical group The Lively Ones accompanied evangelist Billie Hanks on a tour of five Asian countries in cooperation with the Foreign Mission Board of the Southern Baptist Convention.
+In 1970, Clawson and the musical group, The Lively Ones from Baylor University, accompanied evangelist Billie Hanks on a tour of five Asian countries in cooperation with the Foreign Mission Board of the Southern Baptist Convention.
 In 1972, she was featured soloist for the Meet Jesus Youth Crusade in Kerrville, Texas.